 Everyone loathes a free trial that requires credit card information.
 We just know they're banking on us forgetting to cancel so they can start charging for something.
 It just feels slimy.
 HotJar knew this about their persona, so to alleviate that anxiety they reassured the user that free really is free.
 No credit card required.

 But notice the placement of the "no credit card" line.
-It's within direct proximity of the one thing they want users to do.
+It's within direct proximity to the one thing they want users to do.
 Not hidden up in the corner or buried in the fine print at the bottom.
-I'm sure that extra value copy improved not only the CTR of the free trial button, but also the conversion rate of free trial sign-ups.
+I'm sure that extra value copy improved not only the CTR of the free trial button but also the conversion rate of free trial sign-ups.

 Verbiage Choice Matters